3 Days In Bergen, Norway: What To See & Do

 Seek out the awesome street art

-Bergen’s street art is pretty great, and you can just enjoy it as you wander the streets (which is what I did) or you can take an actual tour.
+Bergen’s street art is pretty great, and you can just enjoy it as you wander the streets vs. needing a tour.

 Øvregarten (one of Bergen’s main streets), Klosteret, Skostredet, and Kong Oscar are where you’ll find a lot.
 You can combine this walk with the next “must do”, which is enjoying all the colorful houses and doors.
 I particularly loved what I dubbed “Viking biker bird”…